uspnick/ResponsiveMenuBar/README.md

 This package was created with the active participation of ChatGPT.
 I provided the specs and after generating the HTML, CSS, JS by ChatGPT, I was fixing the issues and sending back an updated version to ChatGPT to get comments.
 This cycle was then repeated until it was done.
 At the final stage, ChatGPT suggested how to rename all objects in the code, including styles, variables, functions, and then ChatGPT created the description below.

-Save all files to your folder and open menu.html to view how it works.

 Getting Started

 To use the ResponsiveMenuBar package, simply download the files and add them to your project.
 The files include the following:

 menu.html: The HTML code for the menu bar and popup menu.